 If you choose this route, we’ll also share three dropshipping tools you can use in your online retail business.

 What is Dropshipping?

-This is in contrast to other eCommerce business models, and here’s how.
+This method contrasts with other eCommerce business models, and here’s how.

 In-house fulfillment is the traditional fulfillment method in which merchants fulfill products themselves.
 They handle all tasks associated with storage and fulfillment, including storage, inventory tracking, packaging, and shipping.

-This is most often used by small businesses, though large businesses can also use this method if they have enough storage space and the money to hire a fulfillment crew.
+Small businesses often use this approach, though large companies can also use this method if they have enough storage space and the money to hire a fulfillment crew.

 A fulfillment center is a company that stores and manages inventory on behalf of retailers.
-And while this may seem similar to dropshipping, their is a major difference: product origin.
+And while this may seem similar to dropshipping, there is a major difference: product origin.

-This method is often used by small-to-medium businesses whose inventory and number of daily orders has outgrown their current business setup.
+This method is often used by small-to-medium businesses whose inventory and number of daily orders have outgrown their current business setup.